 McMurray rejoined the military, in the Royal Canadian Corps of Signals, in 1940 where he served in a training role until 1945 when he was demobilized for a second time.

 Military Cross Citation

-Capt McMurray was awarded the Military Cross in 1916 for actions in the Battle of the Somme.
-Capt McMurray's Military Cross citation reads:
+Lieutenant McMurray was awarded the Military Cross in 1916 for actions in the Battle of the Somme.
+Lieutenant McMurray's Military Cross citation reads:

 - For conspicuous gallantry in action.
 He maintained communications with the frontline during our successful attack and the subsequent enemy bombardment.
 He was under heavy fire, and, when most of his lines-men had become casualties, he personally maintained the lines with total disregard of his own safety.

 After the Great War, having declined an offer to join the post war permanent force as a Major in the Canadian Signal Corps, McMurray returned to work for the Canadian Pacific Railway.